-A pterygium is a reddish, fleshy tissue that grows in a triangular shape over the cornea.
+A Pterygium is a reddish, fleshy tissue that grows in a triangular shape over the cornea.
 It usually occurs on the inner corner of the eye and grows towards the pupil, though it may also appear on the outer corner.
-A ptyerygium tends to grow slowly and although relatively harmless, it could grow large enough that it covers the pupil or eye and as a result, interfere with vision.
-The image on the left shows a patient with a pterygium in her left eye.
+A Pterygium tends to grow slowly and although relatively harmless, it could grow large enough that it covers the pupil or eye and as a result, interfere with vision.

 What you need to know

-Symptoms of pterygium would include persistent redness, inflammation, foreign body sensation or dry and itchy eyes.
-In advanced cases, the pytergium could invade the cornea thus affecting vision with the potential of induced astigmatism and corneal scarring.
+Symptoms of Pterygium would include persistent redness, inflammation, foreign body sensation or dry and itchy eyes.
+In advanced cases, the Pterygium could invade the cornea thus affecting vision with the potential of induced astigmatism and corneal scarring.

 Whats the cause